Climate change: Livelihoods and inequality

+Climate migration

-Low-lying islands and coastal communities are threatened by sea level rise, which makes flooding more common.
+Low-lying islands and coastal communities are threatened by sea level rise, which makes urban flooding more common.
 Sometimes, land is permanently lost to the sea.
 This could lead to statelessness for people in island nations, such as the Maldives and Tuvalu.
 In some regions, the rise in temperature and humidity may be too severe for humans to adapt to.
-With worst-case climate change, models project that almost one-third of humanity might live in extremely hot and uninhabitable climates, similar to the current climate found in the Sahara.
-These factors can drive environmental migration, both within and between countries.
+With worst-case climate change, models project that areas almost one-third of humanity live in might become Sahara-like uninhabitable and extremely hot climates.

+These factors can drive climate or environmental migration, within and between countries.
 More people are expected to be displaced because of sea level rise, extreme weather and conflict from increased competition over natural resources.
 Climate change may also increase vulnerability, leading to "trapped populations" who are not able to move due to a lack of resources.

 Reducing and recapturing emissions

-Climate change can be mitigated by reducing greenhouse gas emissions and enhancing sinks that absorb greenhouse gases from the atmosphere.
-In order to limit global warming to less than 1.5 °C global greenhouse gas emissions needs to be net-zero by 2050, or by 2070 with a 2 °C target.
+Climate change can be mitigated by reducing the rate at which greenhouse gases are emitted into the atmosphere, and by increasing the rate at which carbon dioxide is removed from the atmosphere.
+To limit global warming to less than 2 °C global greenhouse gas emissions need to be net-zero by 2070.
 This requires far-reaching, systemic changes on an unprecedented scale in energy, land, cities, transport, buildings, and industry.

-The United Nations Environment Programme estimates that countries need to triple their pledges under the Paris Agreement within the next decade to limit global warming to 2 °C. An even greater level of reduction is required to meet the 1.5 °C goal.
-With pledges made under the Agreement as of October 2021, global warming would still have a 66% chance of reaching about 2.7 °C (range: 2.2–3.2 °C) by the end of the century.
-Globally, limiting warming to 2 °C may result in higher benefits than costs.
+The United Nations Environment Programme estimates that countries need to triple their pledges under the Paris Agreement within the next decade to limit global warming to 2 °C. With pledges made under the Paris Agreement as of 2024, there would be a 66% chance that global warming is kept under 2.8 °C by the end of the century (range: 1.9–3.7 °C, depending on exact implementation and technological progress).
+When only considering current policies, this raises to 3.1 °C. Globally, limiting warming to 2 °C may result in higher economic benefits than economic costs.

-Although there is no single pathway to limit global warming to 1.5 or 2 °C, most scenarios and strategies see a major increase in the use of renewable energy in combination with increased energy efficiency measures to generate the needed greenhouse gas reductions.
+Although there is no single pathway to limit global warming to 2 °C, most scenarios and strategies see a major increase in the use of renewable energy in combination with increased energy efficiency measures to generate the needed greenhouse gas reductions.
 To reduce pressures on ecosystems and enhance their carbon sequestration capabilities, changes would also be necessary in agriculture and forestry, such as preventing deforestation and restoring natural ecosystems by reforestation.

 Other approaches to mitigating climate change have a higher level of risk.
 Scenarios that limit global warming to 1.5 °C typically project the large-scale use of carbon dioxide removal methods over the 21st century.
 There are concerns, though, about over-reliance on these technologies, and environmental impacts.
-Solar radiation modification (SRM) is also a possible supplement to deep reductions in emissions.
-However, SRM would raise significant ethical and legal issues, and the risks are poorly understood.